simonpenel/thirdkind/README.md

     -i : display internal gene nodes
     -I : display internal species nodes
-    -J : with option -t, display the abundance of redudant transfers -l factor : use branch length, multiplied by the given factor in case of newick/phyloxml, and by an optimised factor in case of recphyloxml -L : display as landscape
+    -J : with option -t, display the abundance of redudant transfers -l factor : use branch length, multiplied by the given factor -L : display as landscape
     -m : the input file (-f) is a list of recphyloxml files -o outputfile : set name of output file
     -O : switching nodes in order to minimise transfer crossings (under development) -p : build a phylogram
     -P : species 'upper' tree uniformisation
     -r ratio : set the ratio between width of species and gene tree